UCAS code: W100

 - Nathan Caldecott – shortlisted 2017.

-Ruskin Alumni have regularly been included in Bloomberg New Contemporaries.
+Ruskin Alumni have regularly been included in Bloomberg New Contemporaries, and the 5-yearly British Art Show.

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.